Comparison of offset and ratio weighted regressions in tweedie models with application to mid-term cancellations: Empirical Illustration

 \subsection{Discussion}

 Even though neither of the two approaches studied is perfect in every respect, the advantages of using the ratio approach for a Tweedie regression are clear for the insurance portfolio we analyzed.
-However, we also recognize that the analysis of the approach to be taken has brought to light several important issues, which may lead to different choices or potential solutions depending on the context:
+However, the analysis of the modeling choices considered in this paper also brings to light several important issues, which may lead to different conclusions or modeling strategies depending on the portfolio structure and the underlying risk characteristics.